Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Simpler proofs for the characterizations of graphs of linear rank-width at most

 In this section, we obtain simpler proofs for known characterizations of the graphs of linear rank-width at most $1$ using Theorem~\ref{thm:mainchap2}.
 Theorem~\ref{thm:charlrw1} was originally proved by Bui-Xuan, Kant\'{e}, and Limouzy~\cite{Bui-XuanKL13}.

-\begin{theorem}[\cite{Bui-XuanKL13}] Let $G$ be a connected graph and let $D$ be the canonical decomposition of $G$.
-The following two are equivalent. \begin{enumerate} \item $G$ has linear rank-width at most $1$. \item $G$ is distance-hereditary and $T_D$ is a path. \end{enumerate} \end{theorem} \begin{proof} Let $T_D:=u_1-u_2- \cdots -u_m$ be a path.
+\begin{theorem}[Bui-Xuan, Kant\'{e}, and Limouzy~\cite{Bui-XuanKL13}] Let $G$ be a connected graph and let $D$ be the canonical split decomposition of $G$.
+The following two are equivalent. \begin{enumerate}[(1)] \item $G$ has linear rank-width at most $1$. \item $G$ is distance-hereditary and $T_D$ is a path. \end{enumerate} \end{theorem} \begin{proof} We first prove that (2) implies (1).
+Let $T_D:=u_1u_2 \cdots u_m$.
 For each $1\le i\le m$, we take any ordering $L_i$ of unmarked vertices in $\bag{D}{u_i}$.
-We can easily check that $L_1\oplus L_2\oplus \ldots \oplus L_m$ is a linear layout of $G$ having width at most $1$.
+Since $G$ is distance-hereditary, by Theorem~\ref{thm:Bouchet88}, each bag of $D$ is a complete graph or a star.
+Thus, we can easily check that $L_1\oplus L_2\oplus \ldots \oplus L_m$ is a linear layout of $G$ having width at most $1$.

+We prove that (1) implies (2).
 Suppose $G$ has linear rank-width at most $1$.
 From the known fact that a connected graph has rank-width at most $1$ if and only if it is distance-hereditary~\cite{Oum05}, $G$ is distance-hereditary.
 Suppose $T_D$ is not a path.
-Then there exists a bag $B$ of $D$ such that $B$ has at least three adjacent bags in $D$.
-Thus, $D\setminus V(B)$ has at least three components $T$ where $f_D(B, T)\ge 1$.
+Then there exists a bag $B$ of $D$ such that $B$ has at least three neighbor bags in $D$.
+Thus, $D- V(B)$ has at least three components $T$ where $f_D(B, T)\ge 1$.
 By Theorem~\ref{thm:mainchap2}, $G$ has linear rank-width at least $2$, which is a contradiction. \end{proof}

-From Theorem~\ref{thm:charlrw1}, we have a linear time algorithm to recognize the graphs of linear rank-width at most $1$.
+From Theorem~\ref{thm:charlrw1}, we have a linear-time algorithm to recognize the graphs of linear rank-width at most $1$.

-\begin{theorem} For a given graph $G$, we can recognize whether $G$ has linear rank-width at most $1$ or not in time $\mathcal{O}(\abs{V(G)}+\abs{E(G)})$. \end{theorem} \begin{proof} We first compute the canonical decomposition $D$ of each connected component of $G$ using the algorithm from Theorem~\ref{thm:CED}.
+\begin{theorem} For a given graph $G$, we can test whether $G$ has linear rank-width at most $1$ or not in time $\mathcal{O}(\abs{V(G)}+\abs{E(G)})$. \end{theorem} \begin{proof} We first compute the canonical split decomposition $D$ of each connected component of $G$ using the algorithm from Theorem~\ref{thm:CED}.
 It takes $\mathcal{O}(\abs{V(G)}+\abs{E(G)})$ time.
+Furthermore, this algorithm outputs the type of each bag together.
+Note that each bag of a canonical split decomposition of a connected distance-hereditary graph is either a complete graph or a star by Theorem~\ref{thm:Bouchet88}.
+Thus, if there is a prime bag, then we answer that $G$ has linear rank-width more than $1$.

-Then we check whether $T_D$ is a path, and whether no bag is prime.
-By Theorem~\ref{thm:charlrw1}, if $T_D$ is a path and each bag is not prime, then we conclude that $G$ has linear rank-width at most $1$, and otherwise, $G$ has linear rank-width at least $2$.
-Because the total number of bags in every canonical decomposition is $\mathcal{O}(\abs{V(G)})$, it takes $\mathcal{O}(\abs{V(G)})$ time. \end{proof}
+Additionally, we check whether $T_D$ is a path or not.
+By Theorem~\ref{thm:charlrw1}, if $T_D$ is a path and each bag is not prime, then we conclude that $G$ has linear rank-width at most $1$, and otherwise, $G$ has linear rank-width at least $2$. \end{proof}

 The list of induced subgraph obstructions for graphs of linear rank-width at most $1$ was characterized by Adler, Farley, and Proskurowski~\cite{AdlerFP11}.
 The obstructions consist of the known obstructions for distance-hereditary graphs~\cite{BandeltM86}, and the set $\obt$ of the induced subgraph obstructions for graphs of linear rank-width at most $1$ that are distance-hereditary.
 See Figure~\ref{fig:obslrw1} for the list of obstructions $\alpha_i, \beta_j, \gamma_k$ in $\obt$ where $1\le i\le 4$, $1\le j\le 6$, $1\le k\le 4$.
 This set $\obt$ can be obtained from Theorem~\ref{thm:charlrw1} in a much easier way than the previous result.